Eugène Bigot

-Eugène Bigot (28 February 1888 – 17 July 1965) was a French composer and conductor.
+Eugène Bigot (/fr/; 28 February 1888 – 17 July 1965) was a French composer and conductor.

 Life

 Bigot was born in Rennes, Brittany.
 Initially trained as a violinist and later as a violist, he entered the Conservatoire de Paris in 1905 to continue his musical studies, which he had begun at the conservatory in his hometown.
 He studied harmony with Xavier Leroux, counterpoint with André Gedalge, and fugue and composition with Paul Vidal.
 At the same time, he was actively working as a substitute instrumentalist in various Parisian theatres, including Opéra and the Opéra-Comique, even during his military service.
 His notable pupils included Émilien Allard, Louis de Froment, Henri-Claude Fantapié, António Fortunato de Figueiredo, Karel Husa, Paul Kuentz, Jean-Bernard Pommier, Pierre Rolland, and Mikis Theodorakis.